kapicorp/kapitan/docs/secrets.md

    type: Opaque
    ```

-   Running:
+   can be revealed as follows:

    ```
    $ kapitan secrets --reveal -f compiled/minikube-mysql/manifests/mysql_secret.yml
    ```

-   will substitute the referenced secrets with the actual decrypted secrets stored at the referenced paths and display the file content.
+   This will substitute the referenced secrets with the actual decrypted secrets stored at the referenced paths and display the file content.

 ### Secret sub-variables

 As illustrated above, one file corresponds to one secret.
-It is now possible for users who would like to reduce the decryption overhead to manually create a yaml file that contains multiple secrets, each of which can be referenced by its key.
+It is now possible for users who would like to reduce the decryption overhead to manually create a yaml file that contains multiple secrets, each of which can be referenced by its object key.
 For example, consider the secret file `secrets/mysql_secrets`:

 ```yaml
 mysql_passwords: